-Complainant's claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge failed to report another judge's misconduct, allowed another judge to commit fraud, or otherwise engaged in misconduct.
+Complainant's claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge engaged in improper conduct, allowed another judge to commit misconduct, or otherwise engaged in misconduct.
 See Dietz v.
 Bouldin, 136 S. Ct.
 1885, 1891 (2016) ("[T]his Court has long recognized that a district court possesses inherent powers that are governed not by rule or statute but by the control necessarily vested in courts to manage their own affairs so as to achieve the orderly and expeditious disposition of cases." (quotation omitted)); United States v.
 Stone, 411 F.2d 597, 598-99 (5th Cir.
 1969) ("District judges may by rule, order or consent transfer cases between themselves.
 Each judge of a multi-district court has the same power and authority as each other judge.
 Moreover, District Judges have the inherent power to transfer cases from one to another for the expeditious administration of justice." (citations omitted)).